Fehiroh/Scaled_unemployment_county_map/README.md

-# Scaled_unemployment_county_map
+# Scaled Unemployment County Map
-The code and files used to create a scaled map of county unemployment rates in the US
+This Repository contains the scripts and files used to create a scaled map of county unemployment rates in the US.

-Note: This is currently a preliminary version of the readme, and is largely pasted verbatim from the actual code in
+Note: This is currently a preliminary version of the readme, and is largely pasted verbatim from the actual code.
+A cleaned-up version will be out by 2020-08-06
 Project: Severity of Unemployment Rate
 Objective: Make an Awesome Map
 Author: Aaron Fehir

-Libraries

-# installs (if necessary) and loads all requires packages.
-if (!require("pacman")) install.packages("pacman");
-library(pacman)
-p_load(tidyverse, sf, tmap, spdplyr,
-       viridisLite, rayshader, magick, cowplot,
-       lintr)

-# The Basics ####
+# The Basics

 # In order to make a geospatial visualization, one needs to have:
   # 1) Geometry (points, lines, polygons) that represent the location,